GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 When a user located in Geography ID 7 sees an ad for Campaign ID 12, and later converts by purchasing a product of Product category 25 for $120, you may set an aggregation key and aggregatable values that look like these:

 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/b5Mu1k7bH5wg3aAFrAGs.png", alt="Aggregation keys and values.", width="658", height="251" %}
+<figcaption>Aggregation key and aggregatable values.
+Note, aggregatable values are bold on a blue background.</figcaption>

 Aggregatable values are summed per key across many users to generate aggregated insights, in the form of summary values in summary reports.